Contact Information

 Improving Your Relationship with Your Dairy's Consultants

 As with any business, consultants can provide a valuable resource.
 Examples of dairy consultants include feed nutritionists, veterinarians, county agents, and milk co-op field personnel.
-These individuals can provide valuable information, help you better manage your operation, and provide information to make your dairy operation more profitable.
+These individuals can provide valuable information to help you better manage your operation, and make your dairy operation more profitable.
 To provide for a positive and productive relationship with your consultants, it is important to establish a two-way dialogue and make sure that both parties really listen to the needs and questions presented by both sides.

 Establishing a good line of communication begins with understanding the expectations of both parties towards one another.
 What does a farmer expect of his or her nutritionist or other types of consultants?